Lyme Disease Causes, Diagnosis and Treatment

 Following treatment for Lyme disease, some people still have persistent fatigue and achiness.
 This general malaise can take months to slowly disappear, although it generally does so spontaneously without the use of additional antibiotic therapy.
 There is no evidence that the Borrelia infection causes systemic exertion intolerance disease (formerly called chronic fatigue syndrome) or fibromyalgia.
 Although some patients with Lyme disease may develop these problems, as with other patients who get SEID or fibromyalgia, long-term antibiotics will not hasten recovery.

 A new, innovative treatment for pain associated with Chronic Lyme Disease is IV Ketamine Infusions.
 At the Florida Spine Institute, Dr. Ashraf Hanna’s treatment protocols are individually planned depending on the nature of the patient’s pain and responsiveness to initial sessions.
-Infusion cocktails are prepared in house so that they can be tailored to each patient’s therapeutic needs.
 Dr. Hanna’s chronic Lyme patients have experienced very successful results with IV Ketamine treatments.

 How Can I Prevent Getting Lyme Disease?